emneo-dev/epitech/README.md

 have changed and much stuff from here will not be relevant anymore.
 A project might be updated to reflect the new changes but don't count on that too much (The status of a project will always be explicit in its readme).

+PS: If something changed about a project open an issue about it and I'll try to fix it as soon as possible.